microsoft/qlib/examples/benchmarks/LightGBM/README.md

 # Introductions about the settings/configs.

 `workflow_config_lightgbm_multi_freq.yaml`
-- It uses data sources of different frequencies (i.e. multiple frequencie) for daily prediction.
+- It uses data sources of different frequencies (i.e. multiple frequencies) for daily prediction.